Nium373/Lambda-Flat-/README.md

 # Lambda Flat (λ♭)

 A programming language coded in java for Starbound Alpha.
-It supports file of the .lf type
+It supports file of the .lambda type